Where to Recycle | Recyclables | Publications | FAQs | Sustainable Government

 - Batteries Plus

 Stores located in Billings, Bozeman, Great Falls, Helena, Kalispell, and Missoula.
-All Recycle.
+All offer recycling.

 Grainger offers battery recycling and other services as well as selling a wide range of facilities management equipment.
 State agencies and Cooperative Purchasing Partners may use a term contract between the State of Montana and Grainger which guarantees good prices for Grainger products.
 Check with your procurement office about utilizing the term contract.